AriaSalvatrice/aria-3d-prints/9V Battery holder with built-in switch/README.md

 9V Battery holder with built-in switch
 ======================================

-This little base for a 9V battery is ideal to experiment with electronics you want to power cycle frequenly.
+This little base for a 9V battery is ideal to experiment with electronics you want to power cycle frequently.

 License: CC-BY-NC-SA 4.0